PharmaForest/valivali/README.md

 ---

 ## Version history
+0.2.0(23November2025)	: Added %mp_assertgraph, modified %mp_assertdataset(variable length adjusted), modified %create_report to connect with %mp_assertgraph to place graph outputs in the report
 0.1.2(20November2025)	: Modified %create_report to use &SYSVLONG instead of &SYSVER for environment information
 0.1.1(08November2025)	: Modified %create_report to output RTF and PDF
 0.1.0(30October2025)	: Added %create_report